michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 ![image](https://github.com/michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/assets/102953584/83912ebb-93e0-42ca-94fe-577bda6575e4)

-In this tutorial, we’ll set up Vault and the injector service with the Vault Helm chart.
-Then, we’ll deploy some apps to show how the injector service handles secrets
+We'll set up Vault and the injector service using the Vault Helm chart.
+Then, we'll deploy an HTTPS web app (using NGINX) to demonstrate how the injector service handles secrets and certificates.

+In detail:

-1. Deploy a local development Vault Server inside Kubernetes
+1. We will deploy a local development Vault Server inside Kubernetes.
-2. Configure Vault for PKI certificate management (self-signed)
+2. We will configure the Vault server for PKI certificate management (self-signed).
-3. Use Vault Agent to write certificates to a shared location to be used by NGINX as SSL/TLS certificate.
+3. We will configure the Vault Agent injector to generate and write certificates to a shared location to be used by NGINX for SSL/TLS certificates.

 Pre-requisites:
-1. Kubernetes Cluster
+- Kubernetes Cluster
-2. kubectl, Helm
+- kubectl, Helm

 Run Vault on Kubernetes is via Helm chart.